 Confidential STD Testing

 All sexually active individuals are at risk of contracting STDs (Sexually Transmitted Diseases).
 Many people can be infected and not realize it because some STDs don’t exhibit symptoms at first.
 In fact, the only way to know for sure is to get tested.
-Aspire Together offers women and men confidential STD testing free of charge for chlamydia and gonorrhea at our center.
+Aspire Together offers women and men confidential STD testing free of charge for chlamydia and gonorrhea at our center, with results back within 1 week.

 How do STDs spread?